exokitxr/exokit-docs-site/src/community/index.md

-Exokit's greatest strength is in enabling an ecosystem and the community of people who come together to make developing WebVR a rewarding experience.
+Exokit's greatest strength is in enabling an ecosystem and the community of people who come together to make developing WebXR a rewarding experience.

 ## Getting Started